Dave Matthews Band: The 2010s

 On January 16, 2018, Dave Matthews Band announced a summer 2018 tour along with their ninth studio LP.
 The title of the album was announced, Come Tomorrow, as well as the release date of June 8, 2018.
 Come Tomorrow debuted at No. 1 on the US Billboard 200 with 292,000 album-equivalent units, making it the biggest sales week for a rock album in over four years and the biggest sales week for an album in 2018.
 It was their best-selling album since Big Whiskey and The GrooGrux King, with 4.3 million sold.
 It is also their seventh consecutive album to achieve the No. 1 spot on the Billboard 200, breaking their own previous record.

 On February 3, 2018, Tinsley announced that he was taking a leave of absence from the band, citing exhaustion and the need to focus on his health and family.
-On the same day, lawyers for former Crystal Garden band member James Frost-Winn sent Tinsley a demand letter, formally accusing Tinsley of sexually harassing Frost-Winn over a one-year period, and requesting a settlement.
+On the same day, lawyers for musician James Frost-Winn sent Tinsley a demand letter, formally accusing Tinsley of sexually harassing Frost-Winn over a one-year period, and requesting a settlement.
 On May 17th, Frost-Winn, then age 28, filed suit against Tinsley.
-On May 18, 2018, the band confirmed that Tinsley was no longer a member, saying "we are shocked by these disturbing allegations", and "Boyd has been a member of the family since the band began and we want him to focus on his health and get better.
+On May 18, 2018, the band confirmed that Tinsley was no longer a member, saying "we are shocked by these disturbing allegations", and adding "Boyd has been a member of the family since the band began and we want him to focus on his health and get better.
 We support his decision to do this and we're sending positive thoughts his way."
 That same day, the band began their summer tour in The Woodlands, Texas, with new keyboardist Buddy Strong taking a permanent place in the band.

 The band played a 47-show summer tour in 2018 in support of the new album.
-They followed up the summer tour in the fall with a 12-show arena tour, including two-night stops at Madison Square Garden and the John Paul Jones Arena in their birthplace, Charlottesville.
+They followed up in the fall with a 12-show arena tour, including two-night stops at Madison Square Garden and the John Paul Jones Arena in their birthplace, Charlottesville.

-In 2019, the band headed to Europe for an 18-show spring tour, and in late April once again trekked across the U.S. for their annual summer tour in continued support of the album.
+In 2019, the band headed to Europe for an 18-show spring tour, and in late April once again trekked across the U.S. for their annual summer tour.